-Dr Sean Creaney is a Criminologist and Senior Lecturer in the Department of Law and Criminology at Edge Hill University, Ormskirk, UK.
+Dr Sean Creaney is a Criminologist and Senior Lecturer in the School of Law, Criminology and Policing at Edge Hill University, Ormskirk, UK.

 He was previously a Trustee of the National Association for Youth Justice where he campaigned for a child friendly youth justice and advocated the establishment of a rights-based statutory framework.
 He is currently an advisor at social justice charity Peer Power an organisation rooted in the promotion of empathy.
 At Peer Power he works with those most excluded and not heard in society, often with experiences of social care and youth justice agencies.